What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 2. Minimalist homes are stark white boxes with no personality.

-A minimalist room can have plenty of color, texture, and comfort.
+A minimalist home can have plenty of color, texture, and comfort.
 It can display personal items that are meaningful to you.
 What it won't have is stuff that simply gathers dust or random items that have nowhere to belong.
 Again, the key is to keep what adds value to your life and remove the rest.

 3. Minimalism is inconvenient.

 Minimalism also avoids the problem of duplication.
 For example, instead of having an apple slicer, an avocado slicer, an egg slicer, and a cheese slicer, you simply keep one good knife.
-You have one thing to clean, store, and keep sharp, yet you can still do all of those tasks.
+You have one thing to clean, store, and keep sharp, yet you can still do all those tasks.
 You find a better solution to your problem than simply buying a new gadget.

 4. A minimalist doesn't have hobbies or collections.